Document management system: Document control

-Government regulations require that companies working in certain industries control their documents.
-These industries include accounting (for example: 8th EU Directive, Sarbanes–Oxley Act), food safety (e.g., Food Safety Modernization Act in the US), ISO (mentioned above), medical device manufacturing (FDA), manufacture of blood, human cells, and tissue products (FDA), healthcare (JCAHO), and information technology (ITIL).
+Government regulations typically require that companies working in certain industries control their documents.
+A Document Controller is responsible to control these documents strictly.
+These industries include accounting (for example: 8th EU Directive, Sarbanes–Oxley Act), food safety (for example the Food Safety Modernization Act in the US), ISO (mentioned above), medical device manufacturing (FDA), manufacture of blood, human cells, and tissue products (FDA), healthcare (JCAHO), and information technology (ITIL).

 Some industries work under stricter document control requirements due to the type of information they retain for privacy, warranty, or other highly regulated purposes.
 Examples include protected health information (PHI) as required by HIPAA or construction project documents required for warranty periods.
 An information systems strategy plan (ISSP) can shape organisational information systems over medium to long-term periods.

 Documents stored in a document management system—such as procedures, work instructions, and policy statements—provide evidence of documents under control.
 Failing to comply can cause fines, the loss of business, or damage to a business's reputation.

-The following are important aspects of document control: